• Skip to main content

 • Zucchini - You'll need about 3 medium sized zucchini (or 4 small zucchini) for this recipe.
 I used a 9x13 casserole dish, so I looked for zucchini about 9 inches long that would fit perfectly into the pan and fill the space.

 • Chicken - A cooked and shredded rotisserie chicken is perfect for this recipe.
-Or, any cooked, lightly seasoned chicken you have on hand.
+Any cooked, lightly seasoned chicken you have on hand will work.
 Crumbled and cooked ground chicken or turkey also works great.

 Do I need to peel my zucchini?